ournetworks/ournetworks.ca/conference.md

 Our call for submissions closed with an overwhelming number of awesome submissions.
 We're just finalizing the schedule, but you can expect:

 - Talks about distributed data stewardship, migrating to peer-to-peer implementations, and the tactics used by existing protocols with a view to changing the internet
-- Discussion sessions on transitioning to decentralized projects and imagining that alternatives we want
+- Discussion sessions on transitioning to decentralized projects and imagining what alternatives we want
 - Hands-on workshops strategizing outreach and organizing with local neighbours

 Check back June 1 for our conference program!